Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • 1 large egg

-• teaspoon vanilla extract
+• teaspoons vanilla extract

-• sanding sugar for coating the cookie dough balls
+• sanding sugar, for coating the cookie dough balls

 Instructions

-• Using a medium-sized mixing bowl, whisk together the flour, ground ginger, ground cinnamon, baking soda, ground nutmeg and ground allspice.
+• Using a medium-sized mixing bowl, whisk together the flour, ground ginger, ground cinnamon, baking soda, ground nutmeg, and ground allspice.
 Set it aside.

 • Add brown sugar and continue mixing on medium-high for 1 minute.

-• Add the molasses, egg and vanilla.
+• Add the molasses, egg, and vanilla.
 Mix just until well incorporated.

 • Add flour mixture and mix just until combined.